Does the Bible Require Unconditional Support for Israel?

 Genesis 15:6

 Before circumcision, before the Law, before any nation existed, Abraham was counted righteous because of faith.
-Paul builds his entire argument on this: the covenant was always about believing God, not bloodline.

 "Scripture foresaw that God would justify the Gentiles by faith, and announced the gospel in advance to Abraham: 'All nations will be blessed through you.'"